oliwansd/capstone/README.md

--- Project Status: [ Completed]
+Project Status: [ Completed]

-Installation
+Installation Requirements:

 The only non standard libraries are google earth engine, see the "undisturbed forest class downloader" notebook for more information
-To skip straight to the modeling you can download the cleaned, prepared dataset here https://drive.google.com/drive/folders/1pxGrQHesxhE5h0CbXHdRc7ZKIFx_hfqj?usp=drive_link
+To skip straight to the modeling you can download the cleaned, prepared dataset here:https://drive.google.com/drive/folders/1pxGrQHesxhE5h0CbXHdRc7ZKIFx_hfqj?usp=drive_link
+The model should be able to be trained on any modern laptop, in total the image dataset is <1GB

-Project Intro/Objective
+Project Intro

 This project demonstrates how even lightweight deep learning models can learn useful patterns for classifying satellite images.
 My tuned version of mobilenetv3 achieved .86 macro average F1 over 5 classes

-Methods Used
+Methods Used:

 • Data Mining
 • Computer Vision